UCLA-IRL/ndn-workspace-solid/docs/bootrtsap-for-test.md

 # Bootstrapping for Testing

 This document describes the `ndnsec` commands to bootstrap a workspace for test using without NDN Cert.
+If you do not want to generate your own certificates for test, skip steps (1)-(3).
+You can directly use the result provided in the document to execute step (4).

 ## (1) Setup trust anchor